Reduce your fleet insurance costs

 2. Enforce minimum standards for driving

-As part of your duty of care, you should already have extensive risk management measures in place that cover your drivers.
+As part of your duty of care, you should already have extensive fleet risk management measures in place that cover your drivers.
 These should include regular driving licence checks to ensure that drivers have disclosed any convictions.
-You should especially take note of potential risks such as high mileage and younger drivers.
+You should especially take note of higher potential risks such as high mileage and younger drivers.

 3. Target drivers who don’t meet your standards